 She is of Russian descent; her grandfather was a Tsarist aristocrat who was stranded in London after the Bolshevik Revolution.
 Her birth name is Mironoff, which her father anglicised to Mirren in the 1950s.
 While she does not speak Russian, she is fluent in French.
 Tania Mallet, who played Tilly Masterson in Goldfinger, was her cousin.

-She is perhaps the greatest example of Grandma, What Massive Hotness You Have! known to man (although ironically she's never had any kids and has, by her own admission, no maternal instincts whatsoever).
+She is perhaps seen as attractive even in her golden years.
 In 2010's Love Ranch, she became the first major actress to appear nude on film in six different decades (and did a nude-in-the-bathtub photo shoot in New Yorker magazine alongside the film.
 At age 65!).

 Has been married to American director Taylor Hackford since 1997.